samdish7/Prof_Dev/COMP3017/Notes/README.md

 ## Pseudo-elements

 Denoted with a _::_, these point to otherwise inaccessible parts of the page.
 The __::before__ & __::after__ selectors allow you to insert content _inside_  an element.

 # CSS Transforms and Transitions

+Transforms can make our sites come alive with translate, scale, rotate, and more.
+The transition features allows us to create smooth transforms with control over duration, intial delay, and the easing function,

+This allows us to drastically reduce the size of our programs and they are more robust that way.

+The __timing__ function tells how the transition _accelerates_ over time.

+The __delay__ tells how long to wait before the beginning.

+# Tables

+HTML tables are for __data__, not __layout__.
+They can have their own headers and footers, as well as they span rows and columns.

+# Best Practices with Forms

+Forms are used to collect data from the user and then send them to a server for processing.
+A few of these forms are:
+* textarea: These are for _multiline_ items in forms
+* select: These are for _listboxes_ or _dropdowns_
+* datalist: These are for _everything else_

+There are lots of <input> fields with types like:
+* text
+* search
+* number
+* range
+* email

+The __form__ tag posts their data in the __POST__ request's payload.